kryptykfysh/ruby_bank/README.md

 Where Am I At?
 --------------

 I've created tests and classes for both Banks and Accounts as ActiveRecord classes.

-Transactions (credits and debits) have not yet been implemented.

-Concerns
+The Transaction class has been created and has subclasses of Credit and Debit.

+The package has been bundled as a gem, with an executable, 'ruby_bank' with a command parser.
+The command parser currently only responds to the commands 'list <class>', 'quit', and 'help' or '?'.

+Hirb has been added to format output of ActiveRecord collections.

+Test driving Yard documentation.

+To Be Done
 --------

-+ The spec says the deposit and withdraw methods should be on the Bank rather than the Account class, where I feel they belong.

-+ The tables shown in the spec would make me want to create a Transaction class, or possibly separate Deposit and Withdrawal classes as each transaction should be logged, rather than just running totals.

-+ The method of persistance is unclear.
-The spec calls for records to be kept in a file, bank_manager.rb.
-I'd be tempted to either Marshal data and dump to a yaml file or use ActiveRecord for a database persistance layer.
-Why the file must be .rb (indicating something possibly executable), is unclear.
++ Obviously the command parser needs to have the rest of the command suite built to allow creation of objects.

++ The Hirb output needs to have proper views implemented.

++ The command parser needs to allow a Bank/Account etc. to be selected and only display objects belonging to the selected object.